 Football: plain yogurt, milk, cheese (foods that will improve your balance of calcium and magnesium)

 It is also very important Drink enough water before doing intense activity and small amounts while you exercise

 Foods rich in vitamin E

-Among these foods rich in vitamin E should be cited oil wheat germ, the avocado, the safflower oil, corn natural oats, The blackberries and cranberries.
+Among these foods rich in vitamin E should be cited the oil of wheat germ, the avocado, the safflower oil, corn natural oats, The blackberries and blueberries.

 Other foods against cramps

 In addition to all those that we have already mentioned, there are other foods that are very good against cramps.
 Take note:

 Foods with high value fiber or proteins: whole grains, oats, brown rice, quinoa or popcorn